hypesystem/Cryptoflow/README.md

 - Add support for more encodings when viewing or changing values in the system --- for example, big integers could be supported
 - Identify parts of the code base for extraction into smaller libraries, or exact a smaller library --- for example, the encoding function

+You can also look through open issues and see if there is anything you can help with.

 You should always feel free to ask questions :-)

 # License